tukl-msd/DRAMSys/README.md

 The Trace Analyzer's main window is shown below.

-If you are interested in the Trace Analyzer, if you need support with the setup of DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [Matthias Jung](mailto:matthias.jung@iese.fraunhofer.de).
+If you are interested in the Trace Analyzer, if you need support with the setup of DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [DRAMSys@iese.fraunhofer.de](mailto:DRAMSys@iese.fraunhofer.de).

 ![Trace Analyzer Main Window](docs/images/traceanalyzer.png)